DPMM-PPM/MinDefxApi/README.md

 It could be the case that you don't have the writing permissions: in that case you can't apply the modifications and you have to contact the system administration to give to the Apache user (usually `www-data`) the right permissions.
 It could also be the case that your ILIAS version is not compatible with the plugin: in that case a warning will be displayed.

 To apply the patch, click the button "Enable".
+This action will rename some files of the CmiXapi ilias module with extension ".bkup".
 To remove the patch, click the button "Disable".
+This action will delete files installed by the plugin and rename original files of the CmiXapi ilias module.

+<b>IMPORTANT : You mustn't delete renamed files with extension ".bkup" of the server. if you do it, you won't be able to disable the plugin.  </b>

 ## Requirements
-This plugin is compatible with ILIAS v8.x
+This plugin is compatible with ILIAS v7.x